qweasd1/CMU_SE_PHD/learning/study_javacc.md

 * [TODO] Parser action in parser
 * [TODO] Know how to do AST rewrite
 * [TODO>] Check ```LOOKAHEAD```'s function
+* [TODO] How combine existing Token with new defined

 ### CommandLine

+### Question
+* [?] javacc not support generic class?
+I see there are a lot of none-generic collection class used